HS2 archaeologists find scars of early Civil War skirmish | ITV News

 Evidence of what could be one of the first skirmishes of the English Civil War in the 17th century has been uncovered by HS2 archaeologists.

-Around 200 impact marks from pistol shots were discovered on a heavily fortified medieval gatehouse of Coleshill Manor in Warwickshire.
+Around 200 impact marks from pistol shots have been found on a heavily fortified medieval gatehouse of Coleshill Manor in Warwickshire.

 More than 40 musket balls were also found in nearby soil, further suggesting a confrontation took place.